andrewjmack/coronary-disease-predictive-model/README.md

     - Borderline high: 200 to 239 mg/dL
     - High: At or above 240 mg/dL
 >
-In addition, we also noted that one patient had a resting blood pressure value of zero in the dataset so this was similarly addressed in the Data_Cleaning.ipynb notebook.
+In addition, we also noted that one patient had a resting blood pressure value of zero in the dataset so this was similarly addressed in the Data_Cleaning.ipynb notebook. \

+We created a hyperband tuner using the keras tuner package in python to test a wide range of model parameters for our deep learning model.
+In addition, we wanted to compare how the models performed with different levels of data cleaning performed on our initial dataset.
+We started off with a small number of epochs (20) to give a rough picture of how each dataset impacted our model's performance.
+While the difference was small, the dataset in which we replaced the cholesterol values with the median value of the dataset performed the best, leading us to further optimize our model with that dataset in mind.

+## Data Cleaning

 ## Model Results